vodor/hiring-engineers/answers.md

 My understanding of the exercise is to provide a step by step documentation for a potential Datadog customer or client to follow.
-I don’t know the client base of Datadog and so I cannot guess the technical skills of an average client.
-I am also not an experienced system administrator myself and I don’t necessarily comprehend the significance of each function I used in Datadog.
-I don’t know the terminology used and prefered by Datadog.
-As such I don’t think I can provide a documentation that would serve the best interest of any potential Datadog client.
+Key to any good documentation is knowing your audience, consistent terminology through all interfaces and consistent styling.
+My documenation below lacks the qualities above.

-## Shotcuts
+## Shortcuts
 [Prerequisites - Setup the environment](#prerequisites-setup-the-environment)

 [Collecting Metrics](#collecting-metrics)